 +44 (0)20 7594 5926

-Author and Professor at Stanford, Berkeley & Columbia
+Author, Former Serial Entrepreneur and Adjunct Professor at Stanford, Berkeley & Columbia

 Steve is the father of Modern Entrepreneurship.
 He has changed how startups are built; how entrepreneurship is taught worldwide; how science is commercialised in the U.S.; and how companies and the government innovate.